A Simple Framework for Open-Vocabulary Zero-Shot Segmentation: Conclusion

 \section{Conclusion}

 We introduce $\mname$, a simple framework to endow pretrained pure vision models with open-vocabulary segmentation capabilities.
-This approach is versatile: it can accommodate various backbones, pretraining methods, and datasets, irrespective of their scale and degree of curation.
-Overall, $\mname$ is both a computationally and data-efficient method that yields state-of-the-art results across standard zero-shot segmentation benchmarks.
+This approach is versatile: it can accommodate various backbone sizes, pretraining methods, and datasets, irrespective of their scale and degree of curation.
+Overall, $\mname$ is both a computationally and data-efficient method that yields excellent results across standard zero-shot segmentation benchmarks while preserving efficiency at inference time.

+\rebuttal{ \paragraph{Reproducibility Statement} We will release our code and pretrained models to the public upon acceptance.
+The release will include a README file with detailed instructions for setting up the environment and running the training.
+All datasets used in our work are publicly available.}

-\paragraph{Aknowledgement.} This research is supported by the Personalized Health and Related Technologies (PHRT), grant number 2021/344.
-Additional funding is provided by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 101021347).
-This work is supported by a grant from the Swiss National Supercomputing Centre (CSCS) on the Swiss share of the LUMI system under project ID 606.
+\paragraph{Acknowledgement} This project is funded by the Personalized Health and Related Technologies (PHRT), grant number 2021/344, as well as the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 101021347).
+This work is also partially supported by funding from the Flemish Government under the “Onderzoeksprogramma Artificiele Intelligentie (AI) Vlaanderen”.
+This work was supported by a grant from the Swiss National Supercomputing Centre (CSCS) on the Swiss share of the LUMI system under project ID 606.